Last Updated on

 8) Close the lid and adjust the vent to sealing position.

-9) Press cancel and click porridge button and adjust the time to cook for 20 minutes.
+9) Press cancel and click porridge button and adjust the time to cook for 20 minutes on high pressure.

 10 )Once done, let the pressure release naturally.
 Add the cardamom powder and mix the kheer.